 The European Commission proposed the Draft Directive on Combating Terrorism (the “Terrorism Directive”) in December 2015.
-Since then, the legislative process to adopt it has been fast-tracked, which reduces the space for meaningful public participation, transparency and accountability.
+Since then, the legislative process to adopt it has been fast-tracked, which reduced the space for meaningful public participation, transparency and accountability.

-The Directive is expected to be finalised by the end of 2016.
-On 17 November, the Council of the European Union, the European Parliament and the European Commission concluded the so-called “trilogue“.
-This means that a political agreement has been reached among the very few people representing the three institutions.
-Next, both the Council and the Parliament will have to formally adopt the Directive.
-Amendments are possible, in theory.
+On 17 November 2016, the Council of the European Union, the European Parliament and the European Commission concluded the so-called “trilogue“.
+This means that a political agreement was reached among the very few people representing the three institutions.
+Next, both the Council and the Parliament had to formally adopt the Directive.
+Amendments were possible, in theory.
 Indeed, there were some amendments tabled.
-However, their adoption will be in practice close to impossible.
+However, their adoption in practice was close to impossible.
 The Parliament formally adopted the provisional agreement as its “first reading position” on 16 February 2017.
 The Council formally adopted the Directive on 7 March 2017.
 EU Member States will have to give meaning to vague and unclear wording when implementing the Directive.

-If changes are not introduced in the Terrorism Directive, abuses to freedom of expression and privacy will be made in your Member State!
+If the implementation is not done carefully, abuses to freedom of expression and privacy will be made in your Member State!

 EDRi doesn’t give up and keeps pushing for a human rights agenda.
 In this document pool, you will find the relevant information, documents and analyses on the Terrorism Directive.
 We’ve been updating this document pool as the process advanced.
 Last update: 7 March 2017.

 - Council negotiating position (adopted on 10.03.2016)

 - LIBE Committee draft report (adopted on 09.03.2016)

 - Opinion of the European Economic and Social Committee (adopted on 17.03.2016)